d2l-ai/d2l-en/contrib/chapter_crashcourse/linear-algebra.md

 print('u / v', u / v)
 ```

-We can call element-wise operations on any two tensors of the same shape, including matrices.
+We can call elementwise operations on any two tensors of the same shape, including matrices.

 ```python